Japanese Market Drifts Lower () | aktiencheck.de

 dpa-AFX

-TOKYO (dpa-AFX) - The Japanese stock market is declining on Thursday, erasing early gains, as a stronger yen weighed on investor sentiment.
+TOKYO (dpa-AFX) - The Japanese stock market pared early gains and slipped into negative territory on Wednesday as the safe-haven yen strengthened on political as well as economic uncertainty in the U.

-The major exporters are mixed.
-Canon is down 0.5 percent and Sony is lower by 0.6 percent ahead of its earnings results, while Toshiba is adding 0.4 percent and Panasonic is edging up less than 0.1 percent.
+The major exporters are mostly lower on a stronger yen.
+Toshiba is down 0.4 percent, Canon is declining 0.5 percent and Sony is lower by more than 1 percent, while Panasonic is rising almost 1 percent.

-Among the major automakers, Toyota is up 0.4 percent and Honda is adding almost 1 percent.
-In the banking sector, Mitsubishi UFJ Financial is higher by 0.6 percent.
+Among the major automakers, Toyota is down 0.2 percent, while Honda is adding 0.3 percent.
+In the banking sector, Mitsubishi UFJ Financial is lower by 0.4 percent, while Sumitomo Mitsui Trust Financial is adding 0.6 percent.

-In the oil space, Inpex is down more than 2 percent and JX Holdings is losing almost 1 percent despite an increase in crude oil prices overnight.
+In the oil space, Inpex is down almost 2 percent and JX Holdings is declining almost 3 percent as crude oil prices extended losses.

-Among the other major gainers, Chughai Pharmaceutical is gaining almost 10 percent, while IHI Corp. is rising more than 4 percent after the Nikkei business daily reported that the company may sell its 3 percent stake in Westinghouse Electric to Toshiba.
+Among the other major gainers, Asahi Glass is rising more than 8 percent, Screen Holdings is gaining almost 5 percent and NGK Insulators is higher by almost 4 percent.

-Hitachi is also gaining more than 4 percent after the company reported an increase in its profit for the nine-month period.
+On the flip side, Mitsui Engineering & Shipbuilding is losing more than 8 percent, Yokogawa Electric is down more than 7 percent and Fukuoka Financial Group is down more than 4 percent.

-The major European markets also moved to the upside on Wednesday.
-While the U.K.'s FTSE 100 Index inched up by 0.1 percent, the French CAC 40 Index and the German DAX Index surged up by 1 percent and 1.1 percent, respectively.
+The major European markets turned in a mixed performance on Tuesday.
+While the French CAC 40 Index fell by 0.5 percent, the U.K.'s FTSE 100 Index and the German DAX Index edged up by 0.2 percent and 0.3 percent, respectively.

-Crude oil futures rose Wednesday, even as U.S. stockpiles continued to rise at a breakneck pace last week.
-WTI crude oil rose $1.07 or 2 percent to settle at $53.88 a barrel on the New York Mercantile Exchange.
+Crude oil futures tumbled Tuesday amid signs that robust U.S. shale production will help offset OPEC's supply cuts.
+WTI crude oil for March declined $0.84, or 1.6 percent, to settle at $52.17 a barrel on the New York Mercantile Exchange.

 Copyright RTT News/dpa-AFX